digicatapult/wasp-ws-reading-service/README.md

 # wasp-service-template

 Template repository for bootstrapping new WASP services.
 Use this repo as a template in github when creating new `WASP` services.
 When forked a new pull request will automatically be created in the new repository to apply templating.
-Before merging you should also give access to the forked repo the `WASP_GITHUB_TOKEN` organisation secret prior to merging.
+Before merging you should also give access to the forked repo the `GITHUB_TOKEN` organisation secret prior to merging.
 This will allow the release workflow to run successfully on merging.

 ## What this repo provides